moabukar/CKS-Exercises-Certified-Kubernetes-Security-Specialist/7-exam-style-questions/Q8-Audit.md

 https://kubernetes.io/docs/tasks/debug-application-cluster/audit/

 Question: Enable auditing in this kubernetes cluster.
-Create a new policy file that will only log events based on the below specifications:
+Create a new audit policy file that will only log events based on the details:

 - Namespace: test
 - Level: metadata